 Council Tax and business rates recovery procedure policy

-The council recognises that some taxpayers and ratepayers will, due to their individual personal and financial circumstances have extreme difficulty in paying their Council Tax and business rates, and recovery action, particularly where an option under Sections 17, 18 19 and 20 of these procedures is being considered, may not be appropriate where these suggest the taxpayer, ratepayer or other household members may be vulnerable in some way.
+We recognise that some taxpayers and ratepayers will, due to their individual personal and financial circumstances have extreme difficulty in paying their council tax and business rates, and recovery action, particularly where an option under sections 17, 18 19 and 20 of these procedures is being considered, may not be appropriate where these suggest the taxpayer, ratepayer or other household members may be vulnerable in some way.

 Falling into one of these categories does not automatically mean that recovery action is not appropriate.
-The council will make individual decisions based upon the individual circumstances of the taxpayer or ratepayer to identify if recovery action is appropriate and, if so, what action to take.
+We will make individual decisions based upon the individual circumstances of the taxpayer or ratepayer to identify if recovery action is appropriate and, if so, what action to take.

 Different recovery proceedings cannot be applied simultaneously to one customer, but can be applied subsequently if a debt remains outstanding.
 The choice of recovery action is made at the discretion of the council’s recovery officers and will take into account the taxpayers and ratepayers circumstances on a case by case basis and the guidance within this policy.
 The revenues service may become aware of vulnerable ratepayers and taxpayers following contact from the taxpayer, ratepayer or their representative or once recovery action is instigated.
 Alternatively, this information may become available from other internal systems used by us, from other service lines or from other support agencies.
 Where the enforcement agent on visiting the taxpayer or ratepayer identifies vulnerability they have procedures in place to take the appropriate action.